-Information Literacy: Being able to find, evaluate, and use information well.
+Information Literacy: Being able to define what you need, then find, choose, and use information well.

 Define your information need - Narrow down, or broaden as needed

 Choose information - Is it worthy?
 Who says so?
 Where did the information come from?
 Why is the information being published or promoted?
 Follow the Money.
 Who benefits?

 |Recognizing reliable sources/Evaluating sources||Evaluating Sources|